On the Consistency of Ordinal Regression Methods: Ordinal regression models

 This function has appeared under different names in the literature.
 When $\varphi$ is the hinge loss, this model is known as support vector ordinal regression with implicit constraints~\citep{Keerthi2003} and support vector with sum-of-margins strategy~\citep{Shashua}.
 When $\varphi$ is the exponential loss, this model has been described in~\citep{lin2006large} as ordinal regression boosting with all margins.
 Finally,~\citet{Rennie} provided a unifying formulation for this approach considering for the hinge, logistic and exponential loss under the name of All-Threshold loss, a name that we will adopt in this paper.

 The name \emph{thresholds} comes from the fact that in the aforementioned work, the decision function is of the form $\alpha_i = \theta_i - f(\cdot)$, where $(\theta_1, \ldots, \theta_{k-1})$ is a vector estimated from the data known as the vector of thresholds.
 We will discuss in Section~\ref{scs:parametric_consistency} the implications of such decision function.
 For the prediction rule to give meaningful results it is important to ensure that the thresholds are ordered, i.e., $\theta_1 \leq \theta_2, \leq \cdots, \leq \theta_{k-1}$~\citep{Keerthi2003}.
-In our setting, we enforce this constraint by $\alpha \in \mathcal{S}$, hence the importance of restricting the problem to this subset of $\RR^{k-1}$.
+In our setting, we enforce this through the constraint $\alpha \in \mathcal{S}$, hence the importance of restricting the problem to this subset of $\RR^{k-1}$.

-Another family of surrogate loss functions take a more probabilistic approach and model instead the posterior probability.
+Another family of surrogate loss functions takes a probabilistic approach and models instead the posterior probability.
 This is the case of the \emph{cumulative link} models of~\citet{McCullagh1980}.
-In such models the decision function $f$ is assumed to be such that $\sigma(f_i(x)) = P(Y \leq i|X\!=\!x)$, where $\sigma: \RR \to [0, 1]$ is a function referred to as \emph{link function}.
-Several functions can be used as link function, although the most used ones are the sigmoid function and the Gaussian cumulative distribution.
-The sigmoid function i.e., $\sigma(t) = 1/(1 + \exp(-t))$, leads to a model sometimes referred as {proportional odds}~\citep{McCullagh1980} and {cumulative logit}~\citep{agresti2010analysis}, although for naming consistency we will refer to it as \emph{logistic cumulative link}.
+In such models the decision function $f$ is selected to approximate $\sigma(f_i(x)) = P(Y \leq i|X\!=\!x)$, where $\sigma: \RR \to [0, 1]$ is a function referred to as \emph{link function}.
+Several functions can be used as link function, although the most common ones are the sigmoid function and the Gaussian cumulative distribution.
+The sigmoid function, i.e., $\sigma(t) = 1/(1 + \exp(-t))$, leads to a model sometimes referred as {proportional odds}~\citep{McCullagh1980} and {cumulative logit}~\citep{agresti2010analysis}, although for naming consistency we will refer to it as \emph{logistic cumulative link}.
 Another important link function is given by the Gaussian cumulative distribution, $\sigma(t) = \frac{1}{\sqrt{2\pi}} \int_{-\infty}^t e^{-x^2/2}$, used in the Gaussian process ordinal regression model of~\citet{Chu2005a}.
 The cumulative link (CL) loss function is given by its negative likelihood, that is,

-We will now consider the 0-1 loss.
-In this case, the loss will be 1 if the prediction is below $y$, i.e., if $\alpha_{y-1} \geq 0$ or if the prediction is above $y$, i.e., if $\alpha_y < 0$.
-Hence, we can write
+We will now consider the multiclass 0-1 loss.
+In this case, the loss will be 1 if the prediction is below or above $y$ (i.e., if $\alpha_{y-1} \geq 0$ or $\alpha_y < 0$) and 0 otherwise.
+Hence, it is also possible to write the multiclass 0-1 loss as a sum of binary 0-1 loss functions: